electronut/ElectronutLabs-bluey/blackmagic-prog.md

 ### Using the hardware

-Here, we assume that you have files *blinky.hex* and *blinky.out* in the
+Here, we assume that you have files *blinky.hex* and *blinky.out* in the working directory where you start GDB.
+(You can generate these files yourself using the *peripheral/blinky/pca10040/blank* example in the Nordic SDK.)

 Connect the debugger to bluey as follows: